frank-mitchell-com/jsonpp/README.md

 Note that this project depends on another project of mine, **codepoint**.
 It's a small library for adapting various input and output sources to a stream of Unicode codepoints.
-Java 8 and Java 9 lacked such a thing, so I wrote one.
-I haven't looked into Java 17 or Java 19 yet, so maybe I can simply use a standard API.
+Java lacked such a thing, or at least I couldn't find it in Java 19, so I wrote one.

 The project includes project files for both Eclipse and NetBeans.
 Fire up your favorite IDE (if it's one of those two) and go to town.